mayouni/stzlib/libraries/stzlib/doc/internals/stz-_var_-convention-internal.md

 _NULL_  = ""
 ```

 These constants are used consistently throughout the library to ensure there are no unintended modifications by external code.
-This change was necessary to prevent critical program failures.
+This change was necessary to **prevent critical program failures**.
 For instance, if a user were to redefine `TRUE` and `FALSE` in their program:

 ```ring
 TRUE = 0
 FALSE = 1
 ```

 This would invert the logic across the entire program, leading to potentially catastrophic business consequences.
-Softanza takes a conservative approach to safeguard against such scenarios, as relying on the goodwill of programmers alone is insufficient.
+Softanza takes a **conservative approach** to safeguard against such scenarios, as relying on the goodwill of programmers alone is insufficient.

 ## Note for Users

-Programmers should avoid using global variable names enclosed in double underscores (`_`) in their programs to prevent accidental name collisions with Softanza.
+Programmers **should avoid** using global variable names enclosed in double underscores (`_`) in their programs to prevent accidental name collisions with Softanza.
 For example:

 ```ring
 # Avoid this: